Eskbank railway station, New South Wales

-The Eskbank railway station is a heritage-listed former locomotive depot and railway station and now community group venue adjacent to the Main Western Line at Lithgow, City of Lithgow, New South Wales, Australia.
-It was designed by the New South Wales Government Railways and the station building was built by Goodsell & Wright, as a contractor.
-It is also known as Eskbank Railway Station group and Lithgow Goods Station/ Lithgow Site S1.
-The property was added to the New South Wales State Heritage Register on 2 April 1999.
+The Eskbank railway station is a heritage-listed former railway station and locomotive depot on the Main Western Line at Lithgow, New South Wales, Australia.
+It was designed by the New South Wales Government Railways and the station building was built by contractor Goodsell & Wright.
+The property was added to the New South Wales State Heritage Register on 2 April 1999, with the listing alternatively describing the site as Eskbank Railway Station group and Lithgow Goods Station/ Lithgow Site S1.
+It is now used as a venue for community groups.